nitinupadhyaya/karmic-blog-content/blogs/VedanticPsychology.md

 **clarity through knowledge, balance through awareness, and freedom through self-understanding.**

 ---

-*In upcoming modules, we will explore practical methods to refine each antahkarana and apply these insights in daily emotional life.*
+*The Relationships Lab explores how these principles play out in real emotional life — through reflection, awareness practices, and conscious relational inquiry.
+In upcoming modules, we will explore practical methods to refine each antahkarana and apply these insights in daily emotional life.*